 Social Innovation Forum Names Eight 'Social Innovators'

-December 18, 2017 The Social Innovation Forum, a Boston nonprofit that connects nonprofits with supporters to create positive social change, recently announced that it named eight Greater Boston nonprofits as "social innovators," which provides each with in-kind support and capacity-building resources valued at $150,000 to help scale their work and accelerate their impact.
+December 8, 2019 The Social Innovation Forum, a Boston nonprofit that connects nonprofits with supporters to create positive social change, last week announced it selected eight Massachusetts nonprofits to participate in its 2020 Social Innovator accelerator program, which will provide each with capacity-building support and related resources valued at $150,000.

-- Community Boating Center, New Bedford, to advance education in New Bedford; Track Partner: Schrafft Charitable Trust
+- WHALE (Waterfront Historic Area League), New Bedford, to revitalize New Bedford through community-based efforts; Track Partner: Schrafft Charitable Trust

 To be eligible for the program, nonprofits must have been operating for at least one cycle, a minimum of 1.5 full-time equivalent employees, and an annual operating budget of $100,000$2 million.